adampaz/my-first-repo/README.md

 my dream

-1. This is
+1. get the 10 million
-2. an ordered
+2. kides
-3. list
+3. workes
 # contact
 best way to catch me is in twitter
 @pazadam